RebRut03/kickstarter-analysis/README.md

  - ### Analysis of Theater Campaign Outcomes Based on Launch Date
    -  The line chart titled "Theater Outcomes Based on Launch Date" below illustrates how successful theater campaings were based on their launch date.
-   -  This chart was created with the kickstarter campaign data and includes data from 2010 to 2017.
-The `Year()` function was utilized to convert the Date Created Conversion   colum to a year column.
+   -  This chart was created by converting the kickstarter campaign data into a pivot table and includes data from 2010 to 2017.
+The `Year()` function was utilized to convert the Date Created Conversion column in the kickstarter data to a year column.
    -  On the x axis you'll notice, the years are grouped by month.
 This was accomplished by grouping the dates in the pivot table by month and represents the campains' launch month..
    -  The y axis shows the number of successful, failed, and canceled theater campains.